 UPSC is a commission which is set up by the government to conduct examinations and interviews for various jobs offered by the Civil Services of India.
 The exams conducted by Union Public Service Commission are known to be very tough and challenging.
 It is very difficult to clear these exams.
 However, out of all the exams conducted by UPSC, IAS exams are considered to be the one of the toughest exams.
 A high standard of question paper because the post of IAS is highly coveted and only the best out of the lot can fill up this seat.
 It has a vast syllabus that takes months to prepare and another few months to practice the questions, to perfection.

 The respect of an IAS officer is very much evident in our society.
 One looks upon an IAS officer as a true civil servant whose sole aim in life is to work for his/her society's benefits.
 They do not merely crib about the ill- conditions in the society but hold the power to make a change, a big change.
 The IAS officers are posted in strategic position which is based on their ranking in the merit list.
 Even after the IAS exam, it takes months to train the officers and teach them to handle various situations.
 During, the exam and the interview, the main characteristic that the evaluators are looking for is the potential to grow.
 They do not merely recruit an individual who is academically very knowledgeable.
 He / She should have broad vision and not confined to textual knowledge of the books.
 The IAS exams judge you on various aspects of your personality and your capabilities.
 However, the post of IAS requires further refining.
 This is done during the interview level, where the qualities are testified face to face, in front of highly trained professionals.
+They ensure that you have the potential to move ahead and work for the society.
+This is one of the reasons, why current affair questions cover a major portion of the exams.
+Current affair questions are asked to test your knowledge of the country you live in, the one which you plan to work for.
+Therefore, current affairs are added in, both the exams and the interview session.

 Thus, it is not enough to prepare the syllabus prescribed by UPSC for the IAS exam.
 It is very essential to broaden your area of knowledge by getting updated with current affairs.
 This would not only help you to score well in the civil service exams, but would also help you stay aware in today's world.